imported-canuck/Thesis/knowledgebase/Virtual Environments.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```
+Make sure that you're in the virtual environment before installing dependencies.

 ## How to enter a Virtual environment
 Make sure that you're in the same working directory as the virtual environment.
 Enter the virtual environment "name" with: